ChordPro/chordpro/docs/content/Using-ChordPro.md

 `--define=`*item*

+**Warning:** This is not intended for general use.
+There is no guarantee that it will always yield the results you expect.

 Sets a configuration item. _item_ must be in the format of period-separated configuration keys, an equal sign, and the value.